Savannah vs Bengal Cat: Size, Traits, Price & Legality

 Health, Lifespan, and Common Issues

-When it comes to Bengal and Savannah cats, stunning looks often come with unique health demands.
-Both breeds are prone to Hypertrophic Cardiomyopathy (HCM), dental disease, and digestive sensitivities, making yearly cardiac exams, grain-free diets, and routine vet visits essential.
+When it comes to Bengal and Savannah cats, stunning looks can come with unique health demands.
+Both breeds are prone to Hypertrophic Cardiomyopathy (HCM), dental disease, and digestive sensitivities—so yearly cardiac exams, a balanced high–high-animal-protein diet, and routine vet care are key.

 Grooming, Care, and Maintenance Needs

 Bengals and Savannahs are both low-maintenance—but not no-maintenance—cats.
-With their silky, glittery coats, Bengals shed very little and typically need brushing only once every 1–2 weeks.
+Bengals, with their silky, glittery coats, shed very little and usually need brushing just once every 1–2 weeks.

-Savannahs, especially F1–F3 generations, have denser fur and shed more, so weekly brushing with a grooming glove helps reduce loose hair and strengthen your bond.
-Regular ear and eye checks are important for both breeds, and Bengals may even enjoy the occasional bath!
+Savannahs, especially F1–F3 generations, have denser fur and shed more, so weekly brushing with a grooming glove helps control loose hair and build trust.

 Price Comparison – Initial & Lifetime Costs